The Difference Between Trauma and Complex Trauma

 There is Hope

 If you have identified as experienced having trauma and are struggling with its effects, there is hope.
 Neuroscience research has proven that our brains can rewire themselves.
 EMDR and RRT are forms of therapy that have shown to be very effective for treating trauma.
-Click below for more information on how I utilize these treatments to help people heal and find peace, clarity, and joy in their lives.
+Click below for more information on how we utilize these treatments to help people heal and find peace, clarity, and joy in their lives.